louisjdmartin/DIRAC/docs/source/DeveloperGuide/Internals/Core/ClientServer.rst

 In most of the case, an RPC call follow this diagram.
-Before starting anything service check IP.
+Before starting anything, the service checks IP.
-Then client send his certificate during handshake and right after he send the remote procedure who need to be called.
-Service checking authorization and send a signal to client when ready.
-Client send all arguments that server needs and finaly Service executing his task.
+Then client send his certificate during handshake and right after he sends the remote procedure who need to be called.
+The service checks the authorization and sends a signal to client when ready.
+The client sends all arguments that server needs and finaly the service executes his task.
 Under these line you can found a more complete diagram.
-Before calling the request handler, if IP is banned, Service close connection.
+Before calling the request handler, if IP is banned, the service closes connection.
-For other steps if an error occured Service send S_ERROR before closing connection.
+For other steps if an error occured the service sends S_ERROR before closing connection.

 .. image:: complete_client-server.png